eddow/ssh/README.md

 # TODO

 - harvesters resources when out of gatherer's radius
+- - gatherer's radius -> walktime (and computed-get)
 - slotted-storage specific job: defrag allocate goods moving to storage when demanding
 Clean alveoli who contain a freeGood